naninovel/docs/docs/en/guide/characters.md

 ![](https://i.gyazo.com/e27ee50e8107147e20503a955ddcc548.png)

 ::: info NOTE
-This integration with third-party commercial product serves mostly as an example on how you can make Naninovel work with another tool.
-While we're committed to keep the sample integration compatible with Live2D updates and changes, please be aware that the functionality will remain bare minimum and we won't be able to provide any support or help on using another product with Naninovel beyond the scope of the sample.
+This integration with a third-party commercial product serves mostly as an example of how you can make Naninovel work with another tool.
+While we're committed to keeping the sample integration compatible with Live2D updates and changes, please be aware that the functionality will remain bare minimum and we won't be able to provide any support or help on using another product with Naninovel beyond the scope of the sample.
 :::

 Live2D model prefab used as the resource for the implementation should have a `Live2DController` component attached to the root object.
 Appearance changes are routed to the animator component as [SetTrigger](https://docs.unity3d.com/ScriptReference/Animator.SetTrigger.html) commands, appearance being the trigger name.
 E.g., if you have a "Kaori" Live2D character prefab and want to invoke a trigger with name "Surprise", use the following command: